On this page

 The recording below — recorded by our choir as part of our Choir in Quarantine project — includes only the first 13 verses, followed by the Gloria Patri.
 You may scroll up to the text, or download a score with the text pointed for chanting here.

 The remarkable structure of Josquin’s setting of the text of Psalm 51 is discussed in the essay “Artful Repentance.”

-The performance below by the ensemble Magnificat, conducted by Philip Cave, is from their album Scattered Ashes: Josquin’s Miserere and the Savonarolan Legacy .
+The performance below by The Hilliard Ensemble, conducted by Paul Hillier.
 The Latin text of the Psalm with an English translation is available here.

 The setting by Lassus of Psalm 51 is one of seven settings of penitential psalms that he composed in the late 1550s.
 You may read more about these in the essay, “Eloquent Lamentation.”
 The performance below is by the Collegium Vocale Gent, conducted by Phillippe Herrweghe.
 The Latin text of the Psalm with an English translation is available here.